-In addition, the Equator Advanced Appliances model has a convertible vent system.
+In addition, the Equator Advanced Appliances' model has a convertible vent system.
 By pressing a button, you can switch the model from a vented dryer to a ventless one, depending on what your setup is.
 This is a great feature for anyone who thinks they may install the all-in-one machine in a more permanent place in the future.
 Now, the drum is only 1.6 cubic feet large, which is quite tiny in comparison to other all-in-one models.
-However, this is also great for RVs, because the compact nature of the unit means it can slip under a counter or into a tight corner.
+However, this is also a great choice for RVs, because the compact nature of the unit means it can slip under a counter or into a tight corner.
 Once you set it up, you can pick from seven wash cycles, as well as a quiet mode which ensures the model runs at 60 dBa or lower.

 When a cycle is done, the machine will keep clothes tumbling until you're ready to grab them.
 This is a big perk if you're out adventuring, or simply feeling lazy.
 Just remember: the capacity of this unit is definitely its greatest drawback.
-It also doesn't have smart technology or have a CEE rating, so it might add to your bills over time.
+It also doesn't have smart technology or a CEE rating, so it might add to your bills over time.

 "Keeping clutter at bay is key when decorating a comfortable and functional small space, and I find the best way to do that is to make sure everything has a home." — Dayna Isom Johnson, Trend Expert at Etsy

 If you’re looking for an all-in-one washer dryer, know this type of machine is most suitable for smaller households and isn't as reliable or efficient as standalone models.
 The best option on the market is the GE GFQ14ESSNWW (view at Home Depot) because it's compatible with detergent packs, ventless, and has a steam function.
-Another good option is the LG WM3488HW (view at Lowes) that has pretty quick cycle times in comparison to other combo models and a CEE rating—which means it's energy-efficient.
+Another good option is the LG WM3488HW (view at Lowes) which has pretty quick cycle times in comparison to other combo models and a CEE rating—which means it's energy-efficient.

 What to Look for in an All-in-One Washer Dryer